 Only 2 newspaper adverts for Hamlet Jnr have been discovered.
 In the BATH CHRONICLE in December 1807, he advertised "...profiles on glass,ivory and paper...".
 Mention is also made of a "...PATENT MACHINE by which the most perfect likenesses imaginable are taken".
 Additionally, Hamlet Jnr "...refrained from making any addition to the usual price of half-a-crown each likeness, although he flatters himself from their superiority, a double charge would not be deemed exorbitant".

-Hamlet Jnr's own last abode was 2 Old Bond Street, Bath.
+Hamlet Jnr's own last abode and studio was 2 Old Bond Street, Bath.
 Occupying the address at the latest by early 1815, he had by then, as McKechnie states, "developed into a highly skilled artist".
 Two printed trade labels for the address advertise Hamlet's terms as - profiles on black from 2s.6d to 1 guinea; coloured 10s.6d to 3 guineas.
-Also as a sideline "Prepared Ivories for Miniature Painting and Miniature Frames..." were for sale.
+In addition "Prepared Ivories for Miniature Painting and Miniature Frames..." were for sale.

 Having honed his artistry, Hamlet Jnr appeared firmly established in Bath.
-Between 1802-14, wife Jane gave birth to 3 sons and 3 daughters, by November 1815, she was 6 months pregnant with another son.
-William Hamlet Snr had meanwhile placed a listing with the printers for the forthcoming 1816 BATH GUIDE, recording himself at 12 Union Street.
+Between 1802-14, wife Jane gave birth to 3 sons and 3 daughters, with one daughter dying in infancy.
+By November 1815, she was 6 months pregnant with another son.

-William Hamlet Jnr's obituary is recorded in the BATH CHRONICLE of the 9th of November 1815: "on Monday last died Mr Wm.
+Whatever the nature of Hamlet Jnr's malignant malady, it killed him the day before the plea was placed.
+His obituary is recorded in the BATH CHRONICLE of Thursday 9th November 1815: "on Monday last died Mr Wm.
 Hamlet, profile painter, at No.2 Old Bond Street in his 36th year".
+The BATH JOURNAL 13th November stated he was to be interred that day (at Bath St. Michael) 'with full Masonic honours'.

 Source: McKechnie (Author of, British Silhouette Artists and their Work 1760-1860)